ihmeuw/easylink/docs/source/concepts/pipeline_schema/index.rst

 ^^^^^^^^^^^^^

 **Interpretation:**
-Input record IDs slated to be dropped for the purposes of this pass.
+Input record IDs slated to be dropped from a given dataset for the purposes of this pass.

 **Specification:**
 A single file in tabular format, with exactly one column called "Input Record ID".